-- Advice and support to NMS staff in facilitating contacts with local businesses, networks and grant-making bodies in Norfolk - Support for the 'Adopt an Object' scheme via JustGiving - Support for the delivery of the Kick the Dust youth engagement programme funded by the National Lottery Heritage Fund and the planning of a successor project. - Providing project management oversight for the Norwich Castle: Royal Palace Reborn project - Providing a sounding board for NMS staff in developing and planning new programmes of public events and exhibitions - Support for the NMS led regional Museum Development programme SHARE Museums East - Advice and support to NMS staff in developing recovery plans for the full reopening of museums - Feedback on the development of new creative digital activity and advice on how to effectively market the content to maximise audiences a.
-Main achievements of the Company
+- Advice and support to NMS staff in facilitating contacts with local businesses, networks and grant-making bodies in Norfolk. - Advice and support towards NMS' bid to retain its status as an Arts Council funded National Portfolio Organisation. - Providing project management oversight for the Norwich Castle: Royal Palace Reborn project - Consultation on developing new branding for Norwich Castle. - Guidance on marketing and communications, and the development of briefs for PR consultants. - Consultation on the planned redevelopment of Time and Tide Museum in Great Yarmouth. - Support for the delivery of the Kick the Dust youth engagement programme funded by the National Lottery Heritage Fund and the development of a successor project. - Providing a sounding board for NMS staff in developing and planning new programmes of public events and exhibitions. - Support for the NMS led regional Museum Development programme SHARE Museums East.

-TRUSTEES' REPORT (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2022
+TRUSTEES' REPORT (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2023 a.
+Main achievements of the Foundation